 Yes.
-You can use the website anonymously as a free user with no need to sign up or open an account.
+You can create fully functional QR codes anonymously as a free user with no need to sign up or open an account.
 No sign-up = no email address harvesting = no spam from us :)

 The subscription fee charged relates to providing time-based subscription access to the extended feature set of the website for the period of the subscription purchased.